Farm Commodity Programs: An Overview

 Price Loss Coverage (PLC)

 Under the PLC program in the 2018 Farm Bill, producers generally receive payments when the actual price, referred to as the effective price, for a commodity falls below its statutorily determined reference price.
 Both PLC and ARC provide support to producers contingent upon market conditions, and assist producers when earnings are less than anticipated.
 To provide an extremely oversimplified example for the PLC program, if the reference price for corn is set by statute at $3.70/bushel, and the effective price—also a value determined by statute—is $3.00/bushel, a producer would likely receive a payment to help compensate for the difference.
 While one may logically deduce that the PLC payment in this simple example would be $0.70/bushel, the computation of a producer’s payment is much more complicated.
 Notably, the formula used to determine PLC payments changed in the 2018 bill from the 2014 bill.
 Another feature of the PLC program is its use of historical acreage.
-The number of acres used in calculating the payment does not necessarily reflect the number of acres of the particular commodity planted in that year.
+The number of acres used in calculating the payment does not necessarily reflect the number of acres of the commodity crop actually planted in that year.
 Rather, it is determined using historical “patterns of production.”
 A producer’s PLC payment for crop years 2019 through 2023 could be computed as follows:

 • Calculate the payment rate: